 5.3.1 An amount of £3,501 has not been allocated to allow for any potential overspends.
 The schemes are monitored throughout the year and reported as part of the quarterly monitoring process.

-5.4 Policy Implications
+4.6 Policy Implications

-5.4.1 The £260,600 of expenditure will be considered at the Overview and Scrutiny meeting of the 19 March 2018, before it is presented to the Executive on the 4 April 2018.
+5.4.1 The 2018/19 NHB proposals were considered at the Overview and Scrutiny meeting of the 19 March 2018 prior to Executive on the 4 April 2018.

 5.5 Equalities and Diversity Implications